 A SMALL portable chair or stool to sit and watch the action.
 No lawn chairs are permitted.
 Sunscreen, hat, sunglasses.
 A sharpie for autographs from the players in the autograph tent.
 Money for food, drinks and souvenirs.

 Pick up a Pairing Sheet and Spectator Guide to see who is playing when, and whether they tee off of 1 tee or 10 tee.
 It is appropriate for spectators to applaud or cheer successful strokes by a player, but excessive demonstrations are not appropriate because of the possible negative effects on other players.
 Spectators should never applaud or cheer the misfortune of or misplay by a competitor.
 When a player is preparing for a shot, stop walking and remain quiet until the player has hit the ball.
 If you are following a group or player from hole to hole, remain quiet and still until all players in that group have completed their shots or putts, and then move.
 Kneel or sit down if you are in front of a group of spectators.
-Cooperate with the Course Marshals and all other tournament or PGA TOUR officials.
+Cooperate with the Course Marshals and all other tournament or PGA Tour Officials.
 Be quiet when asked and always stay behind the gallery ropes.
 Be sure that your children are respectful of the players, other spectators and the course.
 Please be sure that they don’t run – it’s dangerous and may disrupt the players.
-Stay hydrated as temperatures may reach 90 degrees the last week in June.
+Stay hydrated as temperatures may reach 90 degrees the last week in August.
 There will be concession areas selling a wide variety of Pepsi products and Budweiser products (proper ID required).
 A free, public first aid station is near the clubhouse.
 This is a world class golf course – please treat it with respect.
-Don’t litter, don’t pull flowers, and stay on the cart path at all times.
+Don’t liter, don’t pull flowers, and stay on the cart path at all times.

 Most players will be pleased to give you an autograph!
 Best time to ask: Before or after a practice round.
 NEVER ask for an autograph during a player’s round.
 Best place to ask: At the driving range and putting green or the autograph tent.